MaxMichelutti/AOC2025/README.md

 ### Day 5

 Part one was very easy, while part two starts to show how tough advent of code can be on some days.
 Merging the ranges into a single collection of ranges required a lot of thinking about all possible scenarios and some recursive thinking aswell.
 I personally handled it with 9 different cases, but maybe it could be handled with a few less.
 I also got the incorrect answer once due to a small mistake I made, which caused the collection of ranges to be partially wiped mid execution.
 The mistake was forgetting to reconnect a link, and was solved by adding line ```82``` in [problem.rs](day05/src/problem.rs).
-Had a lot of fun solving part two, while meeting some old friends!
+Had a lot of fun solving part two, while meeting some old friends!<br>
+Turns out there is a bug in my code and me getting the solution was just dumb luck that a specific subcase did not happen.
+I may fix the code in the future, for now it is not a bug, it is a feature.<br>
+I indeed fixed my code.
+Anyway, congratulations to my friend Anna who came up with a far nicer solution than mine, which leverages a greedy approach with the idea of sorting the ranges by their starting point in order to easily combine them.